laurkim/cognizance-demo/README.md

   - Medium: Three rows of cards are rendered for intermediate skill-building once a user is able to complete the Easy level with minimal amount of clicks
   - Hard: Four rows of cards are rendered for advanced skill-building once a user is able to complete the Medium level with the fewest clicks possible

+Upon opening the game, it will default to the "Basic" level so a user can get familiar with the game functionality.

 ![Cognizance Difficulty](demo-gifs/game-difficulty.gif)

 ### User Account Creation